hthaihoc2029/TN01_Nhom05_BTLCNPM/README.md

 ## GROUP TN_05

 ## Introduction
+This project deploy an web app for Student Smart Printing Service which make printing services easier for students
 ### Project: A smart printing service for students at HCMUT

 The university is intent to build a Student Smart Printing Service (HCMUT_SSPS) for serving